Gwayaboy/DatabaseTesting/README.md

         col2 nvarchar(MAX) NOT null)

     ```
-    Then in test_tsqlt_2 I created the following cross database view
+    Then in test_tsqlt_2 create the following cross database view
     ```TSQL
     USE master
     GO